 2 Samuel 24:13 — The NIV changes Gad the seer’s ultimatum of seven years of famine to three years to harmonize the verse with the parallel story in 1 Chron.
 21:12.
 It notes the change in a footnote.
 (Suggested by John Kesler in the comments.)

 1 Kings 4:26 — The NRSV correctly reads “Solomon also had forty thousand stalls of horses for his chariots”.
 To fix the contradiction with 2 Chron.
 9:25 (not to mention the embarrassing exaggeration), the NIV changes “forty thousand” to “four thousand”.
 A footnote defends this translation by claiming this reading is found in the Septuagint (even though the NIV explicitly purports to be a translation of the Hebrew Masoretic text), but in fact, this verse doesn’t even exist in the Septuagint.
 (Chapter 4 ends at verse 19.)
 A similar verse about Solomon’s chariot horses is found elsewhere in LXX 3 Kingdoms 2:46i, but there it gives the same number as the Hebrew, “forty thousand”, and the Septuagint apparatus I consulted does not list any variant that reads “four thousand”.
-Not only is the NIV’s translation wrong, but the footnote seems to be dishonest as well.
+Not only is the NIV’s translation wrong, but the footnote is misleading as well.

 1 Kings 15:9 — The NRSV correctly reads “his [Asa’s] mother’s name was Maacah daughter of Abishalom”.
 NIV changes “mother” to “grandmother” in order to fix a genealogical contradiction.